renderedtext/logman/README.md

 ## Instantiated Loggers

 Logs in a class or system component usually share common metadata fields.
-For this purpose, an new instance of Logman can be created and pre-populated with metadata.
+For this purpose, a new instance of Logman can be created and pre-populated with metadata.

 In the following example, we will add logs to a video processor: